Multi-Agent Systems with Neural Weave

 result = await process_task(task)

-# Store in shared memory
+# Store in shared memory with agent_id in metadata

 # Run agents in parallel